-Episcopal Collegiate School does not have a Lost and Found.
+Each Division has its own Lost and Found area.
 Found items that are clearly labeled with the children's names will be returned to the owner.
-Unmarked items will be added to the Used Uniform inventory.
+Unmarked items will be added to the Lost and Found area and eventually donated to the Used Uniform inventory.
 Please mark all clothing, lunch bags, thermoses, and equipment with children's names.
 This will eliminate the number of items lost at school.